Opioid Agonist Treatment

 Compliance and Management Program

-PharmaCare also requires every pharmacist at a pharmacy that provides opioid agonist treatment to have completed the OAT-CAMPP training by October 1, 2021.
+PharmaCare requires every pharmacist at a pharmacy that provides OAT services to have completed the OAT-CAMPP training.
 OAT-CAMPP training is also required for pharmacies to enrol in the OAT provider sub-class and to maintain enrolment.
-(See PharmaCare Newsletter Edition 21-008: August 4, 2021 OAT training: deadline reminder)
+See PharmaCare Policy Manual for more information.

 Learn more about the Opioid Agonist Treatment training requirements